 The use of a Fuel Adjustment Charge is not the only method used for recovering costs of fluctuations.
-In Trinidad the fuel charge changes monthly depending on increase in the price of fuel from the previous month, reconciliation therefore Whichever method is chosen, the transparency of the process could be increased if the Commission is required to receive relevant information on choice of generation fuels.
-This issue is discussed in more detail later in the paper.
+In Trinidad the fuel charge changes monthly depending on increase in the price of fuel from previous month, reconciliation therefore always occurs on the month following .
+Some jurisdictions use fuel charge which is annually determined and then reconcile at the end of six months or one year.

+Whichever method is chosen, the transparency of the process could be increased if the Commission is required to receive relevant information on choice of generation fuels, this issue is discussed in more detail later in the paper.